MobinEbrahimkhani/AI-chatbox/README.md

 ## How It Works

 1. **Backend**: FastAPI serves the static files and provides a `/generate` endpoint
-2. **AI Model**: GPT-Neo-125M model processes user input and generates responses
+2. **AI Model**: Google GenerativeAI model processes user input and generates responses
 3. **Frontend**: JavaScript handles user interactions and displays responses with typing animation
 4. **Styling**: CSS creates a modern glassmorphism interface with backdrop effects